-Cenovus has a dividend reinvestment plan, which permits holders of Common Shares to automatically reinvest all or any portion of the cash dividends paid on their Common Shares in additional Common Shares.
-At the discretion of the Company, the additional Common Shares may be issued from treasury at the average market price or purchased on the market.
+Cenovus has a dividend reinvestment plan (the "DRIP"), which permits holders of Common Shares to automatically reinvest all or any portion of the cash dividends paid on their Common Shares in additional Common Shares.
+At the discretion of the Corporation, the additional Common Shares may be issued from treasury at the average market price or purchased on the market.

-On February 12, 2015, the Company announced that the additional Common Shares issued to participants under Cenovus's dividend reinvestment plan will be issued from treasury of the Company at a three percent discount to the average market price (as defined in the dividend reinvestment plan).
+On July 30, 2015 the temporary discount on Common Shares issued to participants under the DRIP introduced on February 12, 2015, was discontinued.
+The discount allowed shareholders to reinvest their dividends in Common Shares at a three percent discount to the average market price (as defined in the DRIP).